pingcap/docs-cn/sql-prepared-plan-cache.md

 1 row in set (0.00 sec)
 ```

-If you find that a certain set of `Prepare` / `Execute` has unexpected behavior due to the execution plan cache, you can use the `ignore_plan_cache()` SQL hint to skip using the execution plan cache for the current statement.
-Still, use the above statement as an example:
+If you find that a certain set of `Prepare`/`Execute` has unexpected behavior due to the execution plan cache, you can use the `ignore_plan_cache()` SQL hint to skip using the execution plan cache for the current statement.
+Still, use the preceding statement as an example:

 {{< copyable "sql" >}}